psychopy/psychopy/docs/source/api/iohub/devices.rst

 ioHub Devices and Device Events
 =================================

-psychopy.iohub supports a large and growing set of supported devices.
+psychopy.iohub supports several different types of devices, including a common eye tracker interface.
 Details for each device can be found in the following sections.

 .. toctree::